What are the best examples you’ve seen for content marketing in travel?

-Integrated – because in order to get the best results from digital you have to be able to have be agile to move faster than your competitors, analyse what works and have flexibility to make decisions to allocate budget where it works best.
+Integrated – because in order to get the best results from digital you have to be able to be agile to move faster than your competitors, analyse what works and have the flexibility to make decisions to allocate budget where it works best.

-Consumer-led – because search is becoming much more content and data driven.
+Consumer-led – because search is becoming much more content and data-driven.
 The power that brands have is their knowledge, data and people – giving them the ability to leverage internal assets to targeted audiences.

 Thanks for reading, and we’d love to hear your examples of great travel content marketing in the comments!